 The prawns with pasta recipe first appeared in the January 2018 issue of Swirl Mag and was the second course of a three course meal with the theme ‘Covered but Naked’.

-The simplicity of the cooking methods as well as the ingredients come together to create a quietly spectacular meal that you wish you didn’t have to share.
+The simplicity of the cooking methods as well as the ingredients come together to create a quietly spectacular creamy garlic prawn pasta that you will wish you didn’t have to share.

-You can use any type of long thin pasta like spaghetti, linguine or fettuccine / tagliatelle.
+- You can use any type of long thin pasta and make a chili shrimp linguine recipe, spaghetti, fettuccine or tagliatelle.
 I was lucky to get fresh tagliatelle and used that but you could use dry pasta instead.